VictoryMa8/Project-3-Roster-Management-Simulator/README.md

 The eighth option allows the user to exit the simulation.

 This simulator aims to give the user a unique experience with trading players, simulating games, training players, hiring new coaches, and finding ways to optimize one's own team.

+README.md file created by Victory Ma, updated May 28, 2024